-Most freelance frustration has one thing in common, and that’s a root in misunderstanding of businesses and how they work.
-Seriously…anytime I hear someone say they’re frustrated with not earning enough, not getting clients, or not knowing where to focus, once we dig a little deeper, it becomes obvious pretty quickly that the root of their problem goes back to missing some fundamental truth about how businesses operate.
+Anytime I hear someone say they’re frustrated with not earning enough, not getting clients, or not knowing where to focus, once we dig a little deeper, it becomes obvious pretty quickly that the root of their problem comes down to missing some fundamental truth about how businesses operate.

 They’re problem oriented.